Post-processing of coronary and myocardial spatial data: Materials Methods

-The raw data discussed here were shared with the authors by collaborators and are discussed by \citet{goyal2012vasculature}; they briefly discuss the animal preparation, data collection, and post-processing, as do \citet{hyde2014parameterisation} and \citet{sinclair2015microsphere}.
-More detailed discussions of materials and methods can be found in the original literature \citep{horssen2009extraction,VanDenWijngaard2011porcine}.
-We treat the data collection and processing methods as a black box.
+The raw data discussed here were shared with the authors by collaborators.
+Data are from a single 40\;kg Large White/Landrace-cross pig.
+Data were collected as described by Schuster \textit{et al.} \cite{schuster2010isolated} and were originally processed according to Goyal \textit{ et al.} \cite{goyal2012vasculature}.
+This dataset is also used by, e.g., Lee \textit{et al.} \cite{lee2016silico}.
+Further descriptions of data collection and processing can be found in Hyde \textit{et al.} \cite{hyde2014parameterisation} and Sinclair \textit{et al.} \cite{sinclair2015microsphere}.
+More detailed discussions of materials and methods can be found in \cite{horssen2009extraction, VanDenWijngaard2011porcine}.
+We assume that the data collection and processing methods are given.

-The data consists of a point cloud that represents a partial left coronary arterial tree.
-It contains 17945 nodes each with an associated 3D Cartesian coordinate, radius, and neighbour nodes.
-The tree is incomplete due to constraints in data collection and image processing techniques.